goethe-tcs/tcs.uni-frankfurt.de/content/teaching/project-ideas.md

 toc: yes
 ---

 ## Who is this document for?

-This document is addressed to Bachelor and Master students at Goethe University, who wish to write their research or thesis project in theoretical computer science.
+This document is intended for students at Goethe University who want to write a Bachelor/Master thesis in the theoretical computer science group.

-## Types
+## Project Types

 Depending on your interests and talents, different _types_ of projects are possible:
 - implementation and experimentation